PurdueCAM2Project/SE4ML/sphinx-book/source/supervised/chapter_gradient.rst

 - Understand how gradient descent may be used in optimization problems

 - Apply gradient descent in machine learning

+This chapter starts with a review of multivariable calculus.

 Partial Derivative
 ------------------